keep-starknet-strange/joyboy/prototype/escrow.md

 Pros:

-- user can deposit / withdraw assets easily from anywhere in the ecosystem (Argent, Bravoos, Joyboy).
+- User can deposit / withdraw assets easily from anywhere in the ecosystem (Argent, Bravoos, Joyboy).
 - We don't need to manage our Starknet pubkey and be a well-garden.
 Moarrr integrations for Nostr x Starknet.
 - Escrow possibilities and features by Joyboy and every builder: DAO, Channels, Batch transfer, Merch, Payment like Sablier, SocialFi